 As the managing principal in the Houston office of the design firm EYP, Gupta strategically leverages its business development, operations and design teams to optimize performance.

 An award-winning designer of a new generation of empathetic, life-enhancing healthcare facilities, Gupta works closely with clients and teammates to create meaningful dialogue about architectural possibilities and impact.
 An inspiring leader, he influences the profession nationally, shaping the discourse on design for health.

 Angela Hood ‘90

-Hood is the founding CEO of ThisWay Global, an award-winning, venture-backed artificial intelligence company focused on matching people to jobs without ethnic, age, gender or other biases.
-She pursued a career in artificial intelligence and software engineering to address hiring challenges she encountered for more than 20 years in the construction industry.
+Hood is the founding CEO of ThisWay Global, an award-winning, venture-backed automated intelligence company focused on matching people to jobs without ethnic, age, gender or other biases.
+She pursued a career in automated intelligence and software engineering to address hiring challenges she encountered for more than 20 years in the construction industry.